thumbnail_Logo_4_vectorized

 What Else You Should Consider While Establishing a Company in Serbia

-The Serbian Business Registers Agency will register the company in 3 – 5 working days from the day you submit the documents.
+The Serbian Business Registers Agency will register the company in 3 – 5 working days from the day you submit registration application.

 Several obligations need to be done promptly after the company is established: